last update: Oct 1, 2009

 Open source means that all sources and schematics are given free of charge with the rights to modify and release them.

 In order to use the USB interface included in some PIC devices we need a firmware that implements one of the classes defined by the USB consortium or a new one; I opted for the HID class, which is supported natively by all operating systems and so doesn't need any driver.
-Maximum allowed speed is 64K/s, although with my application I measured something in the range 20-40 K/s, certainly enough to program devices with memory of 100K at most.
+Maximum allowed speed is 64KB/s, although with my application I measured something in the range 20-40 KB/s, certainly enough to program devices with memory of 100KB at most.

-Like all USB devices this one too has a vid and a pid; these are usually obtained under payment, but since I don't have any money to waste and I'm not selling a commercial product I used the default Microchip vid and a pid of choice: 0x4D8&0x100; anyways it's possible to configure both, so I leave the choice to the user.
+Like all USB devices this one too has a vid and a pid; these are usually obtained under payment; I got a combination for free from pid.codes: 0x1209&0x5432; anyways it's possible to configure both, so I leave the choice to the user.

 The programmer appears to the system as a HID device that exchanges 64 bytes packets every 1 ms.